Register a death

 Directions for registering a death during the coronavirus pandemic

 The provisions of the Coronavirus Act 2020 have now been commenced by regulation.
-From Monday 30 March 2020 and for the duration of the pandemic period, deaths will be registered by telephone appointment.

 There will be no requirement for relatives to collect the Medical Certificate of Cause of Death from the hospital, care home or GP.
 A scan of the signed certificate can be sent to the registrar directly at email@example.com.